Brad Nakase, Attorney

 California labor laws protect employees from, among other things: wrongful termination, discrimination, overtime pay, unpaid wages, vacation time, retaliation, and sexual harassment.
 An employment lawyer can help employees and employers work together to resolve labor law issues, from workplace safety and wages concerns.
-Please contact Brad Nakase, an employment lawyer Los Angeles workers and businesses trust.
+Please contact Brad Nakase for a free consultation with an employment lawyer in Los Angeles.

 California Labor laws codify the responsibilities of employers to their employees.
 The primary reason behind implementing employments laws was to ensure that employees are protected from the wrongdoing by their employers.
 This protection ranges from many forms to discrimination to minimum wage and even workplace safety.